Curiousss/EVA/Phase2/Session9/Readme.md

           np.array(batch_dones).reshape(-1, 1)
 ```

-We build TWO kinds of actor models.
+### Step 2: We build TWO kinds of actor models.
 One called the Actor Model and another called the Actor Target.

 Build one DNN is defined to be used for both the Actor model and the Actor Target.
 The Actor Model is trained using Back Propagation while training on Experience Replay buffer.